Recognition and Assistance:

 Specific information on eligibility, the application process and deadlines can be found in Submit Papers.

-Awards and Prizes
+Prizes

 Students, recent graduates and early-career professionals are encouraged to present their research.
 The experience offers invaluable opportunities to get your name and research in front of an esteemed, international audience – at a career stage when building professional relationships is most essential for future success.
 CLEO supports your professional goals with several recognition opportunities.